WebAssembly/spec/proposals/function-references/Overview.md

 This proposal adds function references that are typed and can be called directly.
 Unlike `funcref` and the existing `call_indirect` instruction, typed function references need not be stored into a table to be called (though they can).
 A typed function reference can be formed from any function index.

-The proposal distinguished regular and optional (nullable) function reference.
+The proposal distinguished regular and nullable function reference.
 The former cannot be null, and a call through them does not require any runtime check.

 The proposal has instructions for producing and consuming (calling) function references.
-It also includes instruction for testing and converting between regular and optional references.
+It also includes instruction for testing and converting between regular and nullable references.

 Typed references have no canonical default value, because they cannot be null.
 To enable storing them in locals, which so far depend on default values for initialisation, the proposal also introduces a new instruction `let` for block-scoped locals whose initialisation values are taken from the operand stack.